m3m03y/Ai_Devs3/README.md

-This is the repository for solving tasks in AiDevs3: https://www.aidevs.pl/
+This is the repository for solving tasks in AiDevs3:
+This repository contains notes, solutions, and resources from the [AI Devs](https://www.aidevs.pl/) course on building AI-integrated applications.
+The course covers a broad range of topics related to developing with large language models (LLMs), including API integration, prompt engineering, vector databases, and real-world AI applications.

 # Install OLLAMA
 ## Linux